coherence-community/coherence-demo/README.md

 If you wish to view metrics via Grafana, please carry out the steps [here](https://github.com/oracle/coherence-operator/tree/master/examples/deployment#view-cluster-metrics-via-grafana) before you install any of the examples above.

+> Note: Before you run the above, you must change the namespace in `src/main/yaml/prometheus-rbac.yaml` in the coherence-operator cloned repository
+> from `coherence-example` to `coherence-example`.

 The following screenshot shows the application running within Oracle's Cloud Infrastructure (OCI) under Kubernetes.